mlang/bmc/README.txt

     Some special cases, like GUI behaviour for instance, are of course rather hard to test.
 Apply common sense when deciding how much time to invest in developing a useful test case.
+  * The 'detail' namespace: One pattern commonly used in Boost is to separate the public interface of a feature from its implementation details.
+    We think this a good practice and would like to make use of it in BMC.
+    If you find or write code that clearly looks like an implementation detail, consider putting it into a separate namespace 'detail'.
   * Use the features of C++ to avoid dangerous code: For instance, use enums instead of integer constants.
 Help the compiler avoid programming errors.
     Or, use a safe discriminated union and the visitor pattern instead of dangerous runtime type checking (as we do with Boost.Variant already).